Richard Hart (Jamaican politician): Later years

 Hart was readmitted to the PNP in 2001.
 In 2004, he was awarded an honorary degree by the University of the West of England.
 In 2005, he was presented with a Gold Musgrave Medal from the Institute of Jamaica for his "sterling contribution and achievements in the field of historical research both in Jamaica and the Caribbean", and was awarded an honorary doctorate by The University of the West Indies (UWI).
 In June 2006, UWI ran a three-day conference on Hart's work, entitled "Politics, Activism and History: The Life and Times of Richard Hart".
 In 2011, he was awarded an honorary degree from the University of Hull.

 Hart wrote a number of significant historical works over the years.
 He was also instrumental in the publication of the first Arawak dictionary in 1991.
 His 1999 title Towards Decolonisation: Political, Labour and Economic Developments in Jamaica 1938–1945 was described by Linden Lewis in a review as: "a meticulously documented text about the struggle for decolonization, union recognition, and the establishment of an indigenous political party in Jamaica during the War years.
 The text is part memoir and part historical account.
 As a major participant in the labor and political struggles of the 1930s and 1940s, Hart was both observer and actor in the unfolding drama of the process of decolonization."
 Hart's 2012 book, Caribbean Workers' Struggles, "is a wide-ranging and immensely readable essay that gives centre stage to the struggle for workers' rights and national independence against the forces of racism and imperialism."
 Socialist Review states: "This book is testimony to the courageous and unceasing struggle from below that won freedom and political rights for a population of slaves."
 His last published book was Occupation & Control: the British in Jamaica 1660–1962 (2013).

-Hart died aged 96 at his home in Bristol on 21 December 2013.
+Hart died aged 96 at his home in Bristol on 21 December 2013, survived by his partner of more than 50 years, Avis Ho-Young.